-One element for succeeding that Reifsnyder considers key is having basic vascular surgery training.
-Although guide wires, balloons and stents have made a significant difference in the way endovascular surgery and therefore limb salvage is being done, he says, “if you aren’t experienced in general vascular surgery, limb salvage operations that involve piecing together useable veins can take eight to 10 hours instead of three to five hours to complete.”
+One element for succeeeding that Reif-snyder considers key is having basic vascular surgery training.
+Although guide wires, balloons, and stents have made a significant difference in the way endovascular surgery and therefore limb salvage is being done, he says. “if you aren’t experienced in general vascular surgery, limb salve operations that involved piecing together usable veins can take eight to 10 hours instead of three to five hours to complete.”

-Whether it’s reconstructing the foot by rotating tissue flaps, artful transmetatarsal amputation or complicated bypass surgery to transplant veins from one portion of a patient’s legs or arms to another, Reifsnyder believes that “it takes practice and a broader understanding of what might be involved” to keep operating time to a minimum and outcomes good.
-“Most leg bypasses,” he says, “should only take two to four hours, even if they’re re-dos, even if you’re using veins from patients’ arms—they shouldn’t be all-day cases.
+Whether it’s reconstructing the foot by rotating tissue flaps, artful transmetatarsal amputation, or complicated bypass surgery to transplant veins from one portion of a patient’s legs or arms to another, Reifsnyder believes that “it takes practice and a broader understanding of what might be involved” to keep operating time to a minimum and outcomes good.
+“Most leg bypasses should only take two to four hours, even if they’re re-dos, even if you’re using veins from patients’ arms,” he says.
+“They shouldn’t be all-day cases.
 Patients do well with that.
 Frequently you can do these cases as quickly as you could do an angioplasty or a stenting.”
+Mary Ann Ayd